nicolasrodriguesdacruz/infovis/README.md

 Q-Q plot: compares two probability distributions by graphing their quantiles against each other.
 SPLOM: enables visual inspection of correlations between any pair of variables.
 Parallel Coordinates: plot the data on parallel axes and then connect the corresponding points with lines

+# Maps
+Flow Maps: depict the movement of a quantity in space and (implicitly) in time Choropleth Maps:  a color encoding of the geographic area Graduated Symbol Maps: places symbols over an underlying map
+Cartograms: distorts the shape of geographic regions so that the area directly encodes a data variable

+# Hierarchies